GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

 Note: The stress test script you will run in this section has been tested on machine type `g2-standard-32` with 1 `nvidia-l4` GPU.
-If you choose a different accelerator for the reference architetcure like `nvidia-rtx-pro` , the script may not be able to generate enough stress on the deployment.
+If you choose a different accelerator for the reference architecture like `nvidia-rtx-pro` , the script may not be able to generate enough stress on the deployment.

 - In order to send a request to the gradio chat interface fronting llm-d and